Last Updated on by Mitch Rezman

-Zero long term testing of these drugs have been performed on any bird ~ ever.
+Zero long-term testing of these drugs has been performed on any bird ~ ever.

 The next time a veterinarian tells you “these are safe for your bird.”

 Your response should be “please provide the data that backs up your statement.”

 Do I really need to stop and ‘splain the difference between the single mammal species called human versus 11,000 avian species?

 With the goal of respecting your self-isolation downtime, we’ve consolidated 3 questions that can be answered with a single solution.

 We’ll be sure to answer ancillary inquiries as well.

 I have two Jenday Conures and my female (both will be 20 in July) started pulling out feathers a year ago during the breeding season now she has no feather under her wings, on her back all the way to the top on the tail feather and now on her chest.

 The vet put her on Prozac but it made her sick.
 I read a post from another pet owner of a picker and she used Red Palm oil, Flax Oil and Hemp Oil.

 She said the Red Palm Oil worked better.